cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 ### Going for allocation-free misses

 I'm just now wrapping up the [next step](https://bugs.openjdk.java.net/browse/JDK-8243469) in this optimization saga.
-While I authored most this particular patch, Eirik has made many great suggestions.
-Both Eirik and I realized early on that we could probably do something like it and avoid eagerly allocating the encoded `byte[]`.
+While I authored most of this patch, Eirik has made many suggestions and experiments to back it up and check alternatives.

+ We realized early on that we could probably do something similar to avoid eagerly allocating the encoded `byte[]`.
 We explored a few variants, but settled for the patch that is now out for review: